stan-dev/cmdstanpy/docsrc/installation.rst

 Function ``install_cmdstan``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CmdStanPy provides the function :ref:`function_install_cmdstan` which downloads CmdStan from GitHub and builds the CmdStan utilities.
+CmdStanPy provides the function :func:`~cmdstanpy.install_cmdstan` which downloads CmdStan from GitHub and builds the CmdStan utilities.
 It can be can be called from within Python or from the command line.